HugoNip/ArUcoMarkers1.0v/Markers/README.md

-This file shows some examples of markers.
+This file shows some marker images.